The Language Lab

 Katharina holds a Bachelor and Master of Arts degree in English Linguistics from the University of Munich (LMU), and has a strong background in sociolinguistics, language contact, and pidgin and creole studies.

-At UWA, her PhD explores Aboriginal English and Kriol using participatory research methods.
+At UWA, her PhD explores Aboriginal English spoken in the Pilbara using participatory research methods.
 Her research also investigates how First Nations people and communities use AI-operated technology for a more inclusive and socially just world.
-Katharina is currently a member of the Social Committee at Forrest Hall.
+Katharina is currently a member of the Social Committee at Forrest Hall and a member of the GRS HDR Student Consultative Committee at UWA.

 Work with us